 insight about what it’s like to work in law enforcement.
 While the course’s name changed to “Introduction to Modern Police Practices,” it remains a staple for students a decade later.

 “To me, the college experience is about personal growth when you’re on your own for the first time,” Jerry says.
 “In academics, it’s so important to have someone who’s been there to explain the textbook side of things in a practical, applicable way.”

 After serving 42 years in law enforcement, Jerry retired from IU.
 Sharon, an O’Neill graduate herself, is the human resources director for Perry Township Schools.

 The Bakers’ dedication to O’Neill students and to public service have cemented a legacy not only for Jason, but also for themselves.
 In April 2018, the Bakers received IUPUI’s Spirit of Philanthropy Award for their contributions to those students they hope will follow in their son’s footsteps someday.

 “Jason was about doing the right thing the right way at the right time, all the time,” Jerry says.
 “In today’s society—where law enforcement is under a lot of scrutiny—we need more people like Jason.”

-To learn more about the Beyond the Badge 5K Run/Walk or to donate to the Jason M. Baker Public Safety Scholarship, visit www.heroesofpublicsafety.org.
+To learn more about or donate to the Jason M. Baker Public Safety Scholarship, visit www.heroesofpublicsafety.org.